Premium pet food out of conviction - out of love for animals!

 Nubra and Dawa

-We are very pleased that we can support the two now young big cats with a sponsorship and would also like to draw attention to the threat to snow leopards in the wild.
+We are delighted to be able to support these two now adolescent big cats with a sponsorship and would also like to draw attention to the threat facing snow leopards in the wild.

-Endangered Spirits of the Himalayas
+Threatened Spirits of the Himalayas

-This is what our commitment does
+This is what our commitment achieves

 Man is not the measure of all things.